Productive home office ideas

 Your workspace isn’t complete without a few plants and flowers.
 Plants and succulents are one of the best ways to clear the mind and ensure you are working at full capacity.
 You don’t have to add the plants directly to your desk, place them in areas around the room, from the ceiling, on a bookshelf or just on the floor, they have the same positive effects either way.

-Fake plants are great for offices and working spaces as you don’t have to worry about keeping them hydrated, alternatively, you could add succulents like cactuses which are also very simple to keep alive.
+Fake plants are great for offices and working spaces as you don’t have to worry about keeping them hydrated, alternatively, you could add succulents like cacti which are also very simple to keep alive.

-Use natural light
+Embrace natural light where possible

 Natural light is one of the first rules of working from home.
 Making sure your room is full of natural light is essential to a great working environment.
 Place your desk at a window or make sure you choose a naturally lit room and keep the curtains open as much as possible.